cmsc330spring24/cmsc330spring24/discussions/d12_garbage_collection/README.md

 In lecture, we learned about three main ways to do garbage collection:

 * **Reference Counting** - Keep track of how many references point to a piece of memory, and free that memory once the counter reaches 0.
-* **Mark & Sweep** - Periodically iterate through each memory segment on the heap, and check if anything on the stack can reach that piece of memory.
-If not, we can free it.
+* **Mark & Sweep** - Has two phases, mark and sweep.
+In the mark phase, we mark all chunks of memory reachable via the stack.
+In the sweep phase, we go through the heap and deallocate all non-marked (non-reachable) chunks of memory.
 * **Stop & Copy** - Similar to Mark & Sweep, but instead of freeing unreachable heap memory segments, we copy them to an alternate partition.
 Once a partition is completely freed from stack references, we swap to using that partition.

 ## Exercises